Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

  <br/>

-The above table shows that we should support the interchange dataframe protocol for cudf dataframes with column of various dtypes (simple and complex) and handle their missing values.
-Although, we aim at supporting data on GPU which is the case for cuDF, we ...
+The above table shows different features of the interchange dataframe protocol that that should be supported.
+In particular, we must support cuDF dataframes with column of various dtypes (simple and complex) and handle their missing values.
+Similarly, we must support dataframes from different devices like CPU as well.

 ## What has been done or milestones